Non-reciprocal Light-harvesting Nanoantennae Made by Nature: Introduction

-Following a knowledge of the structure, a question remains.
-Why has a light harvestor form a tambourine-like shape instead of a spherical shape or a serpentine shape, for instance?
-The number of modules involved is presumably unimportant; otherwise it would not vary from species to species.
+Even after a knowledge of the structure, questions remain.
+Why has a light harvester of bacteria the form of a tambourine-like shape instead of a spherical shape or a serpentine shape, for instance?
+Is the number of modules involved important?
+What does these numbers implied?
+Why does each module contains one carotenoid two short $\alpha$-helical polypeptides, and three bacteriochlorophylls?
+Are these numbers important?
+Why is the surface area to volume ratio of Hqr. so large?
+Is the characteristic length of the cell important?
+Could we grow a larger cell?
+How and why does the cell had a square shape?